20 Ways to Help a Loved One with Breast CancerBreast Cancer Survivor Gifts

 9 Service-Based Ways to Help

-Objects aren’t the only type of gift you can give.
-Sometimes offering your time, such as helping out at home, can be even more appreciated.
+Objects aren’t the only type of gift you can give; sometimes offering your time can be even more appreciated.

 A physical item won’t provide the same quality time and memories that planning a special experience together does.
 Think about what your loved one really enjoys doing – or something you’ve enjoyed doing together in the past.
 Is there a restaurant in town that’s a particular favorite?
 A city nearby that makes for a great weekend trip?
 A comedy show coming up they’d probably love?